PGScatalog/pgsc_calc/README.md

 are provided under specific data licenses (see the [assets](assets/README.md) directory README for more information).
 It is up to end-users to ensure that their use conforms to these restrictions.

-This work has received funding from EMBL-EBI core funds, the Baker Institute, the University of Cambridge, Health Data Research UK (HDRUK), and the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101016775 INTERVENE.

 <!-- TODO nf-core: If applicable, make list of people who have also contributed
 -->